Dagestan Airlines Flight 372: Aircraft

 The aircraft operating the flight was a tri-jet Tupolev Tu-154M, registered RA-85744, cn: 92A-927.
 Built in 1992, it had been overhauled in 2009 and was acquired by Dagestan Airlines in January 2010.
 Around that time, the airline rebranded itself as South East Airlines, and RA-85744 was painted with the new livery.
 The aircraft reportedly met all relevant European safety standards, and one month before the accident had been used to transport the Belgium national football team, a flight that required compliance with European regulations.

 Casualties

 The emergency landing resulted in 2 fatalities and 92 injuries, of which 39 were serious.

 One of the two dead was the brother of Magomedsalam Magomedov, the president of Dagestan.
-The other, the mother of a judge of the Constitutional Court of Russia, died of a heart attack.
+The other, the mother of a judge of the Constitutional Court of Russia, was initially reported by news media to have died of a heart attack, but the final report concluded she had died from impact injuries.

 The number of people on board the plane was unclear; early reports said that between 163 and 172 people were on board, but a number of 168, eight of which were crew members, was later settled on.